Change team working on product roadmap

 "In a world dominated by financial and regulatory risk, digital transformation risks are often overlooked.
 By managing these risks, boards can improve customer experience, future-proof their companies, and contribute to a resilient financial ecosystem."

-31% of employees reported that being valued and praised encourages them to work harder
+31% of employees said being valued and praised motivates them to work harder

 "Small wins matter because they happen more frequently than big breakthroughs.
 Waiting only for big wins can lead to frustration and quitting.
 Small wins provide the forward momentum needed for long-term success."